Apalachicola

 Downtown Apalachicola

 In-between meals it is definitely worthwhile to walk around town.
 Apalachicola still has that old southern feel with many buildings dating back to the early 1900s.
 There are no chain style shops here.
 Every place you walk into has an original feel and an almost museum like quality.
 They have a good shopfront design that makes you want to come, like at https://shop-fronts.co.uk/how-to-design-a-shop-front/.
 In addition, learn more about shop fronts for you to expand your knowledge about this.
+Hire shop front installers once you’ve made a decision.
 You can easily laze away the day strolling around town until you find yourself at a different restaurant sucking down some more oysters and a couple of beers.

 Apalachicola; seafood heaven and land of the friendly people.
 Yep, I’m a believer.